-Having made an empirical case for conventional inference with just-ID IV, we add a novel analytical argument showing remarkable bias improvements from screening IV estimates on the sign of the estimated first stage.
-This argument builds on the idea that IV identification strategies are most credible when institutional or theoretical foundations explain the first stage.
-Such foundations usually imply a sign for $\pi$ .
+Having made an empirical case for conventional inference with just-ID IV, we add a novel analytical argument showing substantial bias reduction from screening IV estimates on the sign of the estimated first stage.
+This argument builds on the idea that IV identification strategies are most credible when institutional or theoretical foundations motivate the first stage.
+Such foundations usually imply a sign for π .
 In the AK91 application, for example, the quarter-of-birth first stage arises from the fact that children born later in the year enter school younger, and are therefore constrained by compulsory attendance laws to stay in school longer than those born earlier.
 The AE98 samesex instrument for family size is predicated on parents' preference for mixed-sex sibships.
 The AL99 Maimonides Rule instrument for class size is derived from Israeli regulations that determine class size as a function of enrollment.
-In these and many other applied micro applications, institutions or preferences sign $\pi$ .
+In these and many other applied micro applications, institutions or preferences sign π .

-4.1 Sign-Screened Bias and Coverage
+4.1.
+Sign-screened bias and coverage

 We gauge estimator performance under sign restrictions using median bias since the expectation of a just-ID IV estimator is undefined (2SLS moments exists only for over-identified models).
-Assuming the sign of $\pi$ is known, the theorem below shows that c = 0 minimizes the median bias of $\hat{\beta}{IV}$ among screening rules of the form $t_1 > c$ .
+Assuming the sign of π is known, the theorem below shows that c = 0 minimizes the median bias of $\hat{\beta}{IV}$ among screening rules of the form $t_1 > c$.